justinjudefernandes/Wazuh-Platform-Deployment-Endpoint-Integration/README.md

 ### 8. Sysmon for Windows
 - Downloaded Microsoft Sysmon.
-- Obtained and configured a Sysmon configuration file.
-(Olaf’s 'sysmonconfig.xml' file)
+- Configured Sysmon using Olaf Hartong's sysmonconfig.xml configuration to improve Windows endpoint telemetry coverage.
 - Installed Sysmon using an elevated PowerShell session.
 - Verified the Sysmon service was running.